gpsites/objectivismseminar.com/index.md

 * Monday December 11,
   8:00pm [Mountain][mtn]:
   Greg will begin
-  leading our discussion of Alex Epstein's book, [The Moral Case for Fossil Fuels][book]
+  leading our discussion of
+  Chapter 1 (The Secret History of Fossil Fuels) in Alex Epstein's book, [The Moral Case for Fossil Fuels][book]

 [![The Moral Case][cover]{:style="margin-left:2em;max-width:25em"}][book]